MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/capacity-planning.md

 [!INCLUDE[appliesto-2013-xxx-xxx-xxx-xxx-md](../includes/appliesto-2013-xxx-xxx-xxx-xxx-md.md)]

 This article describes how to plan the capacity of a SharePoint Server 2013 farm.
 When you have a good appreciation and understanding of capacity planning and management, you can apply your knowledge to system sizing.
 Sizing is the term used to describe the selection and configuration of appropriate data architecture, logical and physical topology, and hardware for a solution platform.
-There is a range of capacity management and usage considerations that affect how you should determine the most appropriate hardware and configuration options.
+There's a range of capacity management and usage considerations that affect how you should determine the most appropriate hardware and configuration options.

 Before you read this article, you should read [Capacity management and sizing overview for SharePoint Server 2013](/previous-versions/office/ff758647(v=office.15)).

 > [!IMPORTANT]
 > Some information and values in this article are based on test results and other information related to SharePoint 2010 Products and may not represent the final values for SharePoint Server 2013.

 In this article, we describe the steps you should take to undertake effective capacity management for your environment.
-Each step requires certain information for successful execution, and has a set of deliverables that you will use in the subsequent step.
+Each step requires certain information for successful execution, and has a set of deliverables that you'll use in the subsequent step.
 For each step, these requirements and deliverables are outlined in tables.

 ## Step 1: Model
 <a name="step1"> </a>

-Modeling your SharePoint Server 2013-based environment begins with analyzing your existing solutions and estimating the expected demand and targets for the deployment you are planning to set up.
+Modeling your SharePoint Server 2013-based environment begins with analyzing your existing solutions and estimating the expected demand and targets for the deployment you're planning to set up.
 You start by gathering information about your user base, data requirements, latency and throughput targets, and document the SharePoint Server 2013 features you want to deploy.
 Use this section to understand what data you should collect, how to collect it, and how it can be used in subsequent steps.

 ### Understand your expected workload and dataset

 Proper sizing of a SharePoint Server 2013 implementation requires that you study and understand the demand characteristics that your solution is expected to handle.
-Understanding the demand requires that you will be able to describe both the workload characteristics such as number of users and the most frequently used operations, and dataset characteristics such as content size and content distribution.
+Understanding the demand requires that you'll be able to describe both the workload characteristics such as number of users and the most frequently used operations, and dataset characteristics such as content size and content distribution.

 This section can help you understand some specific metrics and parameters you should collect and mechanisms by which they can be collected.